Meadowlarke/Bibliography/Bibliography.md

 1: Short bio of Jackson.

+Excerpts from popular media publications on Jackon:

+48: Sargent Mason, "Meet Mahalia Jackson."

+-: Positive reception of spirituals in Europe.

+50: The fame of Mahalia Jackson.

+-: Some comments and commentary by Mahalia Jackson on the emotions and spirituality of singing in church, on jazz, and on fame.

+52: George T. Simon, "A Veteran Gospen Singer Thinks Jazz Should Have a Soul but 'Gospel Penetrates Deeper.'"

+53: Jackson's views on the emotional and metaphysical differences between gospel and jazz.

+Nat Hentoff, "You Can Still Hear her Voice When the Music Has Stopped."

+54: Introduction to Mahalia Jackson.

+58: Jackson's dissatisfaction with gospel record labels after the genera's increased popularity.

 ##### Burkholder, J. Peter.
 "The Value of a Music History Survey." _Journal of Music History Pedagogy_ 5, no. 2 (2015): 57-63.